edublancas/edublancas.github.io/_resume/resume.md

 * Developed a Machine Learning model using spatiotemporal data for the City of Cincinnati to identify properties at risk of building code violations.
 Worked with more than 50GB of data.
 * Designed a predictive model for Infonavit (largest mortgage  provider in Mexico) to predict home abandonment.
 Worked with more than 100GB of data
+* Both pipelines were developed using Amazon EC2 and RDS
 * Communicated data analysis results to non-technical audience

 {% block experience_end %}{% endblock %}